Adolphus Frederick VI: Succession crisis and a possible marriage

-With Adolf Friedrich having come to the throne while unmarried and without a male heir there was an issue surrounding the succession as his cousin and heir, Russian based Duke Charles Michael of Mecklenburg-Strelitz (1863–1934) had indicated just before First World War broke out that he wished to renounce his succession rights.
+With Adolf Friedrich having come to the throne while unmarried and without a male heir there was an issue surrounding the succession as his cousin and heir, Russian based Duke Charles Michael of Mecklenburg-Strelitz had indicated just before First World War broke out that he wished to renounce his succession rights.
 If there was no male heir to Mecklenburg-Strelitz the grand duchy would merge with the neighboring Grand Duchy of Mecklenburg-Schwerin.

 During the war the topic of marriage was discussed by Adolf Friedrich and his friend Daisy, Princess of Pless, however in wartime it was very difficult to arrange a meeting with an eligible princess.
-Eventually, Daisy identified her husband's relative, Princess Benigna Karoline Elisabeth Charlotte Reuss of Köstritz (1892–1983) as a suitable bride.
-She was third child and the only daughter of Prince Heinrich XXVIII Reuss of Köstritz (1859–1924) by his first wife, Countess Magdalene of Solms-Laubach (1863–1925).
+Eventually, Daisy identified her husband's relative, Princess Benigna Karoline Elisabeth Charlotte Reuss of Köstritz as a suitable bride.
+She was the third child and the only daughter of Prince Heinrich XXVIII Reuss of Köstritz and his first wife, Countess Magdalene of Solms-Laubach.

-As Adolf Friedrich was agreeable to the match his Minister-President Heinrich Bossart (1857-1930) started negotiations with the future bride's family to bring about the marriage.
+As Adolf Friedrich was agreeable to the match his Minister-President Heinrich Bossart started negotiations with the future bride's family to bring about the marriage.
 However, before the engagement could be announced there was the complication of a connection to a woman whom Adolf Friedrich needed to be freed from.
 Rumor has it that the woman in question was Margrit Höllrigl, Countess Bubna of Litic with whom he had a relationship while he was based in Potsdam.
 Because of this, the previously arranged marriage to Princess Benigna never materialized and after that she never married.